iterative/dvc.org/static/docs/commands-reference/install.md

 ## Description

-DVC provides an intelligent data repository on top of a regular SCM like Git to store code and configuration files.
+DVC provides an intelligent data repository on top of a regular SCM repository like Git to store code and configuration files.
 With `dvc install`, the two are more tightly integrated in order to cause certain convenient actions to happen automatically.

 Namely:

-**Checkout**: For any given SCM branch or tag, Git checks out the DVC-files corresponding to that version.
+**Checkout**: For any given SCM branch or tag, Git checks out the [DVC-files](/doc/user-guide/dvc-file-format) corresponding to that version.
 The DVC-files in turn refer to data files in the DVC cache by checksum.
 When switching from one SCM branch or tag to another, the SCM retrieves the corresponding DVC-files.
 By default that leaves the workspace in a state where the DVC-files refer to data files other than what is currently in the workspace.
 The user at this point should run `dvc checkout` so that the data files will match the current DVC-files.

 The installed Git hook automates running `dvc checkout`.